B safe B Well B Love

 We open with a brief workshop on poetry writing and how to develop your own style of performing OR what ever your talent is, we’ll have a great time, showin’ off and showin’ out!

 Maximum Number of Participants: 12 + up with audience.

 Venue Requirements: Cafe' setting.
-Electrical outlet, Microphone & stand.
-Bring pen, paper and a fun loving, positive attitude!
+Activity Room, Music Rooms, Electrical outlet, Microphone & stand.
+Bring pen, paper, your poetry and a fun loving, positive attitude!

-See "Applause" page for review of this program from Magee Rehabilitation Hospital Staff.
+See "Applause" page for review of this program from Magee Rehabilitation Hospital in Philadelphia, Pennsylvania.